 Warm Quinoa Salad Recipe

 Rapunzel No Salt Vegan Vegetable Bouillon cubes can be found online and at Whole Foods.
-They make the best, clean tasting vegetable broth.
 When I don't have the energy or will to make my own, I turn to this brand.
 I love this product.
+It's clean and pure tasting.
 I keep an endless supply of it and use it as the base for many of my soups and stews.
-Here's the link: http://www.amazon.com/Rapunzel-Vegetable-Bouillon-2-4-Ounce-Packages/dp/B001E5DZJS
+Here's the link: http://www.amazon.com/Rapunzel-Vegetable-Bouillon-2-4-Ounce-Packages/dp/B001E5DZJS You can also cook the quinoa in the vegetable broth of your choice.
+Make sure it's one that you'd sip on its own.

 My Lebanese grandmother always had pita bread on the table at dinnertime.
 I like serving bread with meals too.
 It makes me happy and content.
 Warm whole wheat or regular pita bread rounds out this meal.
 Good fruity olive oil, lemon wedges and quality crumbled feta cheese for serving is a good idea too.